Frequently Asked Insurance Questions

 There is no cost to apply for a policy.
 An application is required to get a firm rate quote.
 If a physical exam is required, the insurance company will pay for it.
 When you apply, you have no obligation to take out a policy.
 Once you’re approved for coverage, you can change the term of the policy and the coverage amount to fit your budget if the rate comes back higher than expected because of health-related issues.

 How can I get the best results from my physical exam?

 Medical Exam Tips – Q and A

-Q: What is a paramed Exam?
+Q: What is a paramed exam?

-- Be Prepared with a picture ID
+- Have a picture ID

 This video describes how to get the best results from your blood pressure reading: